survivejs/webpack-book/manuscript/appendices/01_comparison.md

 You can find more alternatives as listed below:

-* [pundle](https://www.npmjs.com/package/pundle) advertises itself as a next generation bundler and notes particularly its performance.
+* [pundle](https://www.npmjs.com/package/pundle) advertises itself as a next-generation bundler and notes particularly its performance.
 * [Rollup](https://www.npmjs.com/package/rollup) focuses on bundling ES2015 code. *Tree shaking* is one of its selling points.
 You can use Rollup with webpack through [rollup-loader](https://www.npmjs.com/package/rollup-loader).
 * [AssetGraph](https://www.npmjs.com/package/assetgraph) takes an entirely different approach and builds on top of HTML semantics making it ideal for [hyperlink analysis](https://www.npmjs.com/package/hyperlink) or [structural analysis](https://www.npmjs.com/package/assetviz). [webpack-assetgraph-plugin](https://www.npmjs.com/package/webpack-assetgraph-plugin) bridges webpack and AssetGraph together.
 * [FuseBox](https://www.npmjs.com/package/fuse-box) is a bundler focusing on speed.
 It uses a zero-configuration approach and aims to be usable out of the box.
 * [StealJS](https://stealjs.com/) is a dependency loader and a build tool which has focused on performance and ease of use.
-* [Flipbox](https://www.npmjs.com/package/flipbox) wraps multiple bundlers behind a uniform interface.
+* [Flipbox](https://www.npmjs.com/package/flipbox) wraps many bundlers behind a uniform interface.
 * [Blendid](https://www.npmjs.com/package/blendid) is a blend of Gulp and bundlers to form an asset pipeline.

 ## Conclusion

 Historically there have been a lot of build tools for JavaScript.
-Each has tried to solve a specific problem in its own way.
-The standards have begun to catch up and less effort is required around basic semantics.
+Each has tried to solve a specific problem in its way.
+The standards have begun to catch up, and less effort is required around basic semantics.
 Instead, tools can compete on a higher level and push towards better user experience.
 Often you can use a couple of separate solutions together.

 To recap:

 * **Task runners** and **bundlers** solve different problems.
-You can achieve similar results with both but often it's best to use them together to complement each other.
+You can achieve similar results with both, but often it's best to use them together to complement each other.
 * Older tools, such as Make or RequireJS, still have influence even if they aren't as popular in web development as they once were.
 * Bundlers like Browserify or webpack solve an important problem and help you to manage complex web applications.
-* A number of emerging technologies approach the problem from different angles.
-Sometimes they build on top of other tools and at times they can be used together.
+* Emerging technologies approach the problem from different angles.
+Sometimes they build on top of other tools, and at times they can be used together.